-Understanding SECNAP's role in providing threat monitoring software for former Secretary of State Hillary Clinton's private server is critical to improving government cybersecurity standards, specifically NIST's cybersecurity Framework.
-According to an October 9, 2015 news report, SECNAP was tasked with installing the CloudJacket anti-intrusion security device on Secretary Clinton's private server which identified several attempted intrusion attacks originating from China, Germany, and the Republic of Korea.
-The sensitive nature of the information stored on Secretary Clinton's private server created a unique challenge for SECNAP to ensure all cybersecurity risks were mitigated.
-SECNAP's practices in securing the server is of value to the Committee's ongoing oversight as well as NIST, as they seek to implement President Obama's Executive Order to update the Cybersecurity Framework.
+Understanding Datto's role in providing backup data for former Secretary of State Hillary Clinton's private server is critical to improving government cybersecurity standards, specifically NIST's cybersecurity Framework.
+According to an October 7, 2015, news report, Datto was responsible for ensuring that Secretary Clinton's emails were properly backed up on an off-site cloud.
+The sensitive nature of the information that could be found in Secretary Clinton's backup data created a unique challenge to ensure all cybersecurity risks were mitigated.
+Datto's practices in backing up the off-site cloud are of value to the Committee's ongoing oversight as well as NIST, as they seek to implement President Obama's Executive Order to update the Cybersecurity Framework.

 Cybersecurity is becoming a greater threat to our nation than ever before.
 Last year "more than 178 million records on American's were exposed in cyberattacks."
 According to the Government Accountability Office, in 2014, federal agencies reported 67,168 cyber security incidents that exposed personally identifiable information.
 More troubling, the State Department scored a 42 out of 100 on the federal government's cyber security report card.
-This score is lower than the Office of Personnel Management's score, which recently experienced an
+This score is lower than the Office of Personnel Management's score, which recently experienced an attack exposing 20 million Americans' private information.
+In light of this ever increasing threat, the Committee takes seriously its duty to ensure the NIST Cybersecurity Framework is properly equipped to safeguard our nation's information.